Catravine/leadsnap/docs/architecture.md

 #Architectural Decision Record

+###2016-05-6
+Trying `pg_search` gem, and so I'm also changing the development db to postgres.
+DB will have to be reseeded with the ~3000 SotP leads.
+Leads can be killed, disc'd, or daytime, and the project is backed up.

 ###2016-05-02
 `Lead` model is in place, with pertenent contact info fields and a campaign reference.
 I'm thinking `killed` (already done), `disconnected`, and `daytime`